ChinonsoIke/Swyft-WinForm/README.md

 # SwyftBank 🏦
-## A console application that model’s a Bank and its operations
+## A Windows Desktop application that model’s a Bank and its operations

 ### Users can:
   - register